Preventing data breaches should be a simple task, not a day job!

 Someone illegally smashes through your security system and hacks it.

 One of these causes is not like the others...
 You guessed it, human error!
 According to IBM, human error was a contributing factor in 95 percent of all data breaches.
 Researchers from Stanford University found that it was approximately 88 percent, staggering numbers indeed!
-Especially if you consider that the average cost of a data breach caused by human error totals at 4 million dollars...
-Yikes.
+Especially if you consider that the average cost of a data breach is 4.4 million dollars...

 of data breaches are due to human error, according to IBM's study.